Church of Scientology: Service organizations

-Business-wise, missions operate like franchises.
-They are independently owned by a "mission holder" and licensed to operate by the Church of Scientology.
-These offer beginning services to newcomers to Scientology, then push their clients to higher level service orgs.
-Missions are managed by Scientology Missions International.
+Missions are the smallest service organizations, and they operate as independent franchises.
+They are owned by a "mission holder" and licensed to operate by Scientology Missions International which receives 10% tithes and supervises them.
+Missions offer beginning services to newcomers to Scientology, then push their clients to higher level service orgs, for which they earn a commission.
+Missions are not financially supported by the central organization, and must purchase a Mission Starter Package, which in 2011 cost $35,000, and purchase all subsequent material from the main organization.